vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 - Voltage flashover.
 If the wire used in manufacture does not have good enough insulation, and it is damaged in the build, it may short out and cause damage, possibly to the transceiver.
   - The windings in the 4:1 UnUn have the full differential voltage across them.
   - If the SWR is high it may also elevate the voltage.
   - I like teflon sleeving the winding wires for better insulation.
-Enamel covered with just might be ok - why risk it.
+Enamel covered wire just might be ok without sleeving - why risk it.

 ## Methods